w3c/wai-tutorials/source/carousels/structure.html.erb.md

   - H48
 ---

 Structural markup ensures that the content of a carousel can be used in a variety of situations.
-For example, it can be presented as a list of articles instead of a more complex carousel on a mobile device.
+For example, a carousel with proper markup could be presented as a list of articles on a mobile device, if needed.

 ## General Structure